-Sustainable data governance is focused on being agile, proving out the model through quicker iterations of smaller data sets, organizing and simplifying data management, and leveraging technology to sustain the investments.
+Sustainable data governance is focused on being agile, proving out the model through quicker iterations of smaller data sets, organising and simplifying data management, and leveraging technology to sustain the investments.
 These investments will allow companies to be more flexible in how they present, use, and consume data and enable more rapid adoption and compliance with data governance controls.

-What’s more, the demands of analytics and the expected value garnered from data require that companies get a much better handle on data, while also protecting it and making it easier for authorized users to access.
+What’s more, the demands of analytics and the expected value garnered from data require that companies get a much better handle on data, while also protecting it and making it easier for authorised users to access.
 This is where sustainable data governance comes into play.

 Although it is not a new concept, data governance is on an evolutionary path, where demands placed on data drive changes in how data governance is performed and quickly modified to address new challenges.
-Themes such as data privacy, digital transformation, monetization, and regulatory supervision are driving enhanced needs for governance while further highlighting the costs and risks of ignoring the topic.
+Themes such as data privacy, digital transformation, monetisation, and regulatory supervision are driving enhanced needs for governance while further highlighting the costs and risks of ignoring the topic.

-‘Sustainable governance’ is an imperative for organizations looking to establish a single source of data truth.
-It requires proper, reliable maintenance of both the underlying characteristics and guiding principles supporting an organization’s critical data assets.
+‘Sustainable governance’ is an imperative for organisations looking to establish a single source of data truth.
+It requires proper, reliable maintenance of both the underlying characteristics and guiding principles supporting an organisation’s critical data assets.
 Sustainable data governance requires technical integration, buy-in from process leaders, adoption from the user base, and certification over areas that are not automatically verifiable.
 As data inventories expand, so does the need to automate verification (field/table relationships, lineage, use of data, etc.) to ensure governed data repositories are trusted sources, reducing challenges with versioning or accuracy of contained data.

 Additionally, a growing demand for automated and responsive data governance is being driven by both regulatory changes and customer expectations.
 Regulatory needs are expanding to cover aspects related to consumer data privacy, internal and external data use, data sharing practices, and data usage requirements.
 Some of those new regulations have given customers more control over their data than ever before.
-Today, customers expect assurances on how their data sets are used and demand transparency in the process, while also requiring organizations to protect sensitive information.
+Today, customers expect assurances on how their data sets are used and demand transparency in the process, while also requiring organisations to protect sensitive information.

-Data governance requirements are further complicated by additional needs driven through business imperatives such as digitalization and data monetization, which in turn drive requirements for further efficiencies in managing data.
+Data governance requirements are further complicated by additional needs driven through business imperatives such as digitalisation and data monetisation, which in turn drive requirements for further efficiencies in managing data.
 This proves especially important as it relates to data that may be integrated or aggregated multiple times between different business units or departments where consistent definitions are essential to ensuring the data’s trustworthiness and fit-for-purpose.
 Those demands, complexities and other elements highlight the importance of bringing agility to data governance.